mcoria/chesstango/README.md

 Strategy pattern is implemented at chess.pseudomovesgenerators package.
 MoveGenerator interface declares the interface, all the classes in this package implements the interface (with the exception of PeonPasanteMoveGenerator).

 ### Iterators
-Iterators can by found at chess.iterators package, two different iterator types are defined:
+Iterators can be found at chess.iterators package, two different iterator types are defined:
 - Square Iterators
 - Piece Placement Iterators

 ## Project roadmap
-- Implement a chess state machine.
+- Implement chess state machine.
 (DONE)
+- FEN decoder/encoder and PGN decoder.
+(DONE)
-- Implement communication protocol.
-(TBD)
+- UCI communication protocol.
+(DONE)
-- Implement AI player.
+- Implement AI (WIP)
+  - MinMax
+  - MinMax with Alpha Beta Pruning
+  - Iterative Deepening